Riesz energy deformation through insulated strips: Strip kernel: two-sided estimates

 \section{\bf Strip kernel: two-sided estimates}

 The previous section developed a one-sided estimate on the strip kernel, that is, a lower bound in terms of the Riesz kernel with exponent $q-1$.
 Two-sided estimates on the strip kernel are provided by the next result.
-The price to be paid is that the error term now behaves like a Riesz kernel with the larger exponent $q$. \begin{proposition}[Two-sided bounds in terms of horizontal $(q-1)$-Riesz kernel] Let $n, q \geq 1$.
+The price to be paid is that the error term now behaves like a Riesz kernel with the larger exponent $q$.
+Hence the estimate is useful only when $|x-y|$ is large. \begin{proposition}[Two-sided bounds in terms of horizontal $(q-1)$-Riesz kernel] Let $n, q \geq 1$.
 The kernel $G_t$ satisfies

 and the horizontal and vertical components of its gradient satisfy